omidasghari/Technical-Report-Effects-of-Factors-on-Safety-Metrics/README.md

 # Experiments-on-Safety-Metrics
-We analyse the impact of y factors on the defined metrics within the context of U-space.
+We analyse the impact of environmental, technical, and operational factors on the defined metrics within the context of U-space.